-The FDA first approved cochlear implant devices for adults in 1985 and for children in 1990.
+The FDA first approved cochlear implant devices for adults in 1985 and children in 1990.

 Both audiologists and speech-language pathologists provide aural rehabilitation services to implant recipients to facilitate their ability to detect and understand speech with the cochlear implant.

-An increase in early hearing detection and intervention (EHDI) programs as a result of legislation and advocacy efforts by organizations such as ASHA has allowed for the identification of more children who may benefit from cochlear implants during recent years.
+During recent years, an increase in early hearing detection and intervention (EHDI) programs as a result of legislation and advocacy efforts by organizations such as ASHA has allowed for the identification of more children who may benefit from cochlear implants.

-Typically, the younger a child who was born deaf is implanted, the greater the benefit achieved in the areas of speech perception and speech and language development.
+Typically, the younger a child born deaf is implanted the greater the benefit achieved in the areas of speech perception and speech and language development.

 Among the professionals who may work as part of the cochlear implant team are audiologists, speech-language pathologists, educators, surgeons, medical specialists, psychologists and counselors.
 Audiologists are involved in many components of the cochlear implant program, including determining the candidacy of an individual for implantation, as well as activating and programming of the speech processor after surgery.